n7tms/MarathonManager.py/notes.md

 - [x] Fix sitings to deal with the new database class
 - [x] incorporate a history in the file menu
 - [x] Fix checkboxes on Participant form
+- [x] Create the edit siting window and function